oblador/react-native-vector-icons/docs/CREATE_FONT_PACKAGE.md

 # Creating a font package

-You can create a new font package either via a PR to this repository or by publishing you're own font package on NPM.
+You can create a new font package either via a PR to this repository or by publishing your own font package on NPM.

 We use a yeoman generator to fully automate the generation the fonts from a configuration file.